JoeOwnage67/DuskArmoryMedievalPatch/README.md

+**Support**

+If you like this content, feel free buy me a coffee at ko-fi.com/joeownage

 **DESCRIPTION**

-- Made a patch to make Dusk Armory Medieval style assets be available at Medieval tech level.
+I made this patch to make Dusk Armory Medieval style assets be available at Medieval tech level.
 Higher tech items remain locked at higher tech levels.

+**CHANGES:**
-- Created Dusk Armory research tab with Medieval apparel and blades research.
+- Created Dusk Armory research tab with Medieval style apparel and blades research.
 - Made some small changes to workToMake ticks and recipes.
 - Made some changes to Dusk Helmet to make it a Dusk Helm.
 Dusk Helmet remains available at higher tech levels but will use the same art.
 - Moved Cloak to VFEC_OuterShell layer from Vanilla Expanded Framework.